Skip to content

 FriendsOfPHP/security-advisories #

 Collaborative open source database of security advisories for Composer packages.
-Updated daily, YAML format, basis of the roave/security-advisories meta-package.
+Updated daily, YAML format, GitHub repository.
+Historical basis of the roave/security-advisories meta-package and of the Packagist Security Advisory API.

 roave/security-advisories #

 Composer meta-package (no code, just conflict declarations) that blocks installation of packages with known CVEs.
 Usage pattern: composer require --dev roave/security-advisories:dev-latest.
-Zero runtime overhead.
+Zero runtime overhead, zero impact on build size: conflicts are evaluated only at the dependency manager solve time.

 composer audit #